-How much does a private school bond cost in Georgia?
+How much does a Georgia nonpublic postsecondary school bond cost?

 Georgia’s Nonpublic Postsecondary Education Commission requires nonpublic postsecondary educational institutions to post surety bonds in varying amounts that are determined by the school’s amount of gross tuition during the previous year.
 If the school is a new establishment, the required bond amount is based on the amount of estimated gross tuition for the current year.